chrisidakwo/petshop/README.md

 - Generate secret: Use this command to generate a secret paraphrase: `php artisan jwt:secret`

 The private and public keys are located in the base directory of the application.
 To have these files in a different location, `cd` into the directory and run the above first and second commands.
 Do not forget to update the paths in the config: `auth.jwt.public_key` and `auth.jwt.private_key`

+### 5. Swagger Documentation

+A Swagger documentation for the application API has been generated, and is available in the application base directory as `swagger.json`.

+However, to generate a new documentation, you can use the command: `php artisan laravel-swagger:generate`.
+Outputs the json content to the console.